WYWO

-WHTX (1570 kHz) – branded as AM 1570 WHTX – is a commercial News Talk AM radio station licensed to serve Warren, Ohio.
+WYWO (1570 kHz) – branded as WYWO 1570 AM – is a commercial news talk AM radio station licensed to serve Warren, Ohio.
 Owned by Sagittarius Communications, LLC., the station covers the Youngstown metropolitan area and much of the Mahoning Valley.
-The WHTX studios are located in Mineral Ridge, while the station transmitter resides in Warren.
-Besides a standard analog transmission, WHTX is available online.
+The WYWO studios are located in Mineral Ridge, while the station transmitter resides in Warren.
+Besides a standard analog transmission, WYWO is available online.

 History

 Past frequency usage

 The 1570 frequency was the original home of WHOT, then a daytime-only station that signed on October 16, 1955, licensed to the town of Campbell, Ohio.
 One of the first Top 40 stations in the United States, WHOT was founded by Myron Jones and Bill Fleckinstein, who first signed on WJET in Erie, Pennsylvania on 1570 kHz as a daytimer.
-After upgrading WJET to a full-time signal on 1400 kHz in 1955, Jones and Fleckinstein used the now-opened 1570 kHz to establish WHOT in the Youngstown suburb of Campbell, Ohio as a 250-watt non-directional daytime-only station.
+After upgrading WJET to a full-time signal on 1400 kHz in 1955, Jones and Fleckinstein used the now-opened 1570 kHz to establish WHOT in the Youngstown suburb of Campbell, Ohio, as a 250-watt non-directional daytime-only station.
 At the time, the station had to sign off at nighttime in order to protect clear channel XERF in Ciudad Acuña, and for a period WHOT was the only daytimer in the Youngstown market.

 Despite the technical limitations, WHOT rose to the top of the local ratings in the Youngstown area.
 Longtime broadcaster Dick Biondi was the afternoon host on WHOT for much of this time.
 In 1963, WHOT moved to the 1330 frequency as a full-time operation.